-- an self-guided walker using the campgrounds provided (you will need to carry your own equipment)
+- a self-guided walker using the campgrounds provided (you will need to carry your own equipment)

 Why do I need to book my walk?

 How much does it cost to walk the trail, what is included and why is there a fee?

 Maintaining a long-distance walking trail with facilities in a remote area is expensive.
 Your fee contributes to maintaining and servicing the Trail to ensure it remains an exceptional world class tourism experience.